Icon

-Due to new outbreaks of the Ebola virus, a number of countries around the world have tightened border controls and introduced temporary entry restrictions.
+Due to new outbreaks of the Ebola virus, more and more countries around the world are tightening border controls and introducing temporary restrictions on entry.
+While at the beginning of June, the tightened measures were mainly in effect in individual countries in Africa and the Middle East, as of mid-June the geography of restrictions has expanded significantly.
 Find out which countries have changed border crossing rules, who the new requirements apply to, and how to prepare for international travel in 2026

 Although the World Health Organization does not yet recommend a complete cessation of international traffic, individual countries have decided to independently strengthen border controls, quarantine measures and entry requirements for persons who have visited high-risk regions.